scikit-learn-contrib/hiclass/docs/source/get_started/local_classifier.rst

     rf = RandomForestClassifier()
     classifier = LocalClassifierPerNode(local_classifier=rf)

-If you wish to use the :literal:`LocalClassifierPerParentNode` or :literal:`LocalClassifierPerLevel` instead, you can just replace the first import line with one of the following options:
+If you wish to use the :literal:`LocalClassifierPerParentNode` or :literal:`LocalClassifierPerLevel` instead, you can just replace the first import line with one of these alternatives:

 .. code-block:: python